python-visualization/folium/docs/user_guide/plugins.rst

       - A fullscreen button control for modern browsers, using HTML Fullscreen API.
     * - :doc:`Geocoder <plugins/geocoder>`
       - A clean and extensible control for both geocoding and reverse geocoding using different geocoding providers.
+    * - :doc:`Geoman <plugins/geoman>`
+      - Interactive drawing and editing interface for polygons, polylines, circles, and other geometric shapes.
     * - :doc:`Grouped Layer Control <plugins/grouped_layer_control>`
       - Create layer control with support for grouping overlays together.
     * - :doc:`Heatmap <plugins/heatmap>`